 New committee members are always welcome and you do not need to be a professional artist to have a say in the running of the Guild.

-Lisa has been a member of the BPCG since 2011 and took over as chair in November 2018.
+Lisa has been a member of the BPCG since 2011 and took on the role of President in November 2018.
 Polymer is her passion and her job and she is very fortunate to have a wonderful teaching studio in Kidderminster for all ages running workshops and several groups as well as the kidderminster branch of the BPCG.